Demi Lovato Celebrates Her 27th Birthday With Ariana Grande & Her ‘New Family’ In Sweet Video

 “Okay, last one before bed.
 They literally filmed/sang happy birthday twice and @scooterbraun STILL forgot to press record???? @arianagrande‘s face is everything and this video is a perfect glimpse of how f****ng happy and rad my birthday is this year.
 So so happy.
 And I love my new family.
 Thank you guys, love you.”

-Just like her previous post, this one has earned Demi a ton of attention from her Instagram followers with over 4 million views and upwards of 23,000 comments.
+Just like her previous post, this one has earned Demi a ton of attention from her Instagram followers with over 4 million views and upward of 23,000 comments.
 Once again, the overwhelming majority of fans commented on the post to wish Lovato the best on her special day.
 This past May, Lovato announced that she would be shaking up her career just a little bit and hiring Scooter Braun as her manager.

 View this post on Instagram